AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/migration-guide.md

 When using `msal-react` and `msal-browser` you will call `acquireTokenSilent` on the `PublicClientApplication` instance.

-If you need to obtain an access token inside a component or hook under `MsalProvider` you can use the `useMsal` hook to get the objects you need.
+If you need to obtain an access token inside a component or hook that lives under `MsalProvider` you can use the `useMsal` hook to get the objects you need.

 ```javascript
 import { useState } from "react";